 Total benefits increased in the electric and gas sectors due to the application of updated avoided cost values from the "Avoided Energy Supply Components in New England: 2018 Report" (2018 AESC Study).
-The 2018 AESC Study found higher avoided costs for fuel oil and values for electric capacity demand reduction induced price effect (DRIPE) and oil DRIPE, which were estimated to be non-existent or were not calculated in AESC 2015 Study shown in Table 5 below shown in 2018 dollars.
+The 2018 AESC Study found higher avoided costs for fuel oil and values for electric capacity demand reduction induced price effect (DRIPE) and oil DRIPE, which were estimated to be non-existent or were not calculated in the AESC 2015 Study shown in 2018 dollars in Table 11.